sveltejs/kit/documentation/docs/60-appendix/30-migrating-to-sveltekit-2.md

 `svelte-migrate` will do the method replacement for you, though if you later prepend the result with `base`, you need to remove that yourself.

+## Dynamic environment variables cannot be used during prerendering

+The `$env/dynamic/public` and `$env/dynamic/private` modules provide access to _run time_ environment variables, as opposed to the _build time_ environment variables exposed by `$env/static/public` and `$env/static/private`.

+During prerendering in SvelteKit 1, they are one and the same.
+As such, prerendered pages that make use of 'dynamic' environment variables are really 'baking in' build time values, which is incorrect.
+Worse, `$env/dynamic/public` is populated in the browser with these stale values if the user happens to land on a prerendered page before navigating to dynamically-rendered pages.

+Because of this, dynamic environment variables can no longer be read during prerendering in SvelteKit 2 — you should use the `static` modules instead.
+If the user lands on a prerendered page, SvelteKit will request up-to-date values for `$env/dynamic/public` from the server (by default from a module called `_env.js` — this can be configured with `config.kit.env.publicModule`) instead of reading them from the server-rendered HTML.

 ## `form` and `data` have been removed from `use:enhance` callbacks

 If you provide a callback to [`use:enhance`](/docs/form-actions#progressive-enhancement-use-enhance), it will be called with an object containing various useful properties.